wagdav/thewagner.net/content/2025-02-15-Six-months-of-CDK.markdown

 ## Using deferred values

-In a CloudFormation template a [Ref][CFRef] refers an another resource's property.
+In a CloudFormation template a [Ref][CFRef] refers another resource's property.
 During deployment, the CloudFormation service orders resource creation such that it can substitute the `Ref` with the property's actual value.

 The CDK models references using [tokens][CDKToken].
 These tokens present as regular TypeScript strings, but their values use a special encoding.
 This